 When Market Risk Becomes Personal

-Risk alignment means the investment approach fits the life it is supposed to support — not the other way around.
+The investment approach should fit the life it is supposed to support, not the other way around.

 The Tension Within This Decision